scikit-learn-contrib/skdag/README.rst

 .. |ReadTheDocs| image:: https://readthedocs.org/projects/skdag/badge/?version=latest
 .. _ReadTheDocs: https://skdag.readthedocs.io/en/latest/?badge=latest

-project-template - A template for scikit-learn contributions
+skdag - A more flexible alternative to scikit-learn Pipelines
 ============================================================

 .. _scikit-learn: https://scikit-learn.org

-**project-template** is a template project for scikit-learn_ compatible extensions.

-It aids development of estimators that can be used in scikit-learn pipelines and (hyper)parameter search, while facilitating testing (including some API compliance), documentation, open source development, packaging, and continuous integration.
+**skdag** brings the flexibility of Directed Acyclic Graphs (DAGs) to scikit-learn_.

+It enables the construction of complex workflows to allow data to flow through multiple estimators, with one or more start- and endpoints.

 .. _documentation: https://skdag.readthedocs.io/en/latest/quick_start.html

-Refer to the documentation_ to modify the template for your own scikit-learn contribution.
+Refer to the documentation_ for usage details.

-*Thank you for cleanly contributing to the scikit-learn ecosystem!*